Ketamine Therapy by Condition

 Is ketamine therapy effective for depression?

-Clinical research and Mindbloom's own published outcomes data show that ketamine therapy can produce rapid, significant improvement in depressive symptoms — often within hours or days rather than the weeks required by traditional antidepressants.
-See our full depression page for detailed results and methodology.
+Clinical research shows that ketamine therapy can produce rapid, significant improvement in depressive symptoms, often within hours or days rather than the weeks required by traditional antidepressants.
+See our full depression page for treatment specifics, or the Outcomes & Evidence hub for the underlying research.

 Can ketamine therapy help with anxiety?

 Yes.
-Ketamine therapy has demonstrated meaningful reductions in anxiety symptoms across multiple studies, and Mindbloom's published clinical outcomes show significant improvement among program participants treated for anxiety.
-Our anxiety page covers the evidence and what to expect.
+Ketamine therapy has demonstrated meaningful reductions in anxiety symptoms across multiple peer-reviewed studies.
+Our anxiety page covers what to expect from treatment, and the Outcomes & Evidence hub covers the underlying research base.

 Does ketamine therapy work for PTSD?

-Research supports ketamine as a promising treatment for PTSD, with studies showing reduction in symptom severity including intrusive thoughts, hypervigilance, and avoidance.
-Mindbloom has published outcomes data specific to PTSD.
-See the full PTSD page for details.
+Research supports ketamine as a treatment for PTSD, with studies showing reduction in symptom severity including intrusive thoughts, hypervigilance, and avoidance.
+Our PTSD page covers treatment specifics; the Outcomes & Evidence hub covers Mindbloom's published PTSD outcomes research and the broader evidence base.

 Can ketamine help with grief or prolonged grief disorder?